paulov-t/FIFA-21-Career-Mod/README.md

 # FIFA-21-Career-Mod

-## Match simulation, League table and Goal Scorers (WORK IN PROGRESS)
+## Match simulation, League table and Goal Scorers
 - Top teams will win the league with realistic points & goals scored
 - Top scorers and assisters are more realistic